nasa/cumulus/tasks/orca-recovery-adapter/README.md

 This is a [Cumulus](https://nasa.github.io/cumulus) task which acts as an adapter of ORCA recovery workflow.
-It will take input cumulus message, build a list of Cumulus granule objects and granule collection configuration, call the ORCA recovery step-function, and return results and raising errors as appropriate.
+It will take input cumulus message, build a list of Cumulus granule objects and granule collection configuration, call the ORCA recovery step-function, and return result, raising errors as appropriate.
 This provides an injection seam to contact the ORCA recovery step-function with ORCA's formatting.

 ## Message Configuration